Improving Precision in Kinematic Weak Lensing with MIRoRS: Model-Independent Restoration of Reflection Symmetries: Introduction

-This work was extended by \citet{morales_2006} and significant progress has since been made in the subfield of Kinematic Lensing (henceforth KL).
-The most common approach involves fitting a parametric model of a sheared velocity field to observations.
-This approach was most recently explored by \citet[][hereafter DW23]{donet_2023}, where an uncertainty in $\gx\approx 0.08$ was found across a sample of 358 halos from Illustris TNG simulations \citep{nelson2019illustristng}.
+In both applications, the most common approach involves fitting a parametric model of a sheared velocity field to observations.
+This approach was most recently explored by \citet[][hereafter DW23]{donet_2023}, where an uncertainty in the cross-component of shear\footnote{In parametric modeling of an individual galaxy, the coordinate system is most often chosen to exactly align the unlensed galaxy axes with the coordinates such that $\gp$ acts along the galaxy axes, and $\gx$ acts at $45^\circ$.
+With the exception of mock data intentionally created with a nonzero position angle, we align our observed galaxies with the coordinate axes to best preserve this same relation.
+It should be noted, however, that alignment in the observed frame does not exactly correspond to alignment in the unlensed galaxy frame.} of $\gx\approx 0.08$ was found across a sample of 358 halos from Illustris TNG simulations \citep{nelson2019illustristng}.
 This uncertainty represents an improvement over traditional weak lensing methods, but it remains larger than the typical available signal, underscoring the need for further refinement.